RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Introduction

-Recently, diffusion-based zero-shot image SR methods \cite{wang2022zero, kawar2022denoising, chung2023diffusion, fei2023generative, Rout_2023_psld} leveraged pre-trained diffusion models for SR, incorporating LR images as conditions during the sampling process.
-Considering the characteristics of ODIs, OmniSSR \cite{li2024omnissr} leverages the planar image generation priors in diffusion models to achieve ODISR without training.
-Although such zero-shot methods achieve superior performance, they need explicit degradation operator modeling. \textit{\textbf{Firstly}}, the degradation pattern (denoted by operator $\mathbf{A}$) of the input ODI must be linear and fully known.
-Whereas in the real world, the degradation patterns are often nonlinear and unknown. \textit{\textbf{Secondly}}, LR image conditioned guidance needs to be executed in pixel space, thus requiring repeated latent-pixel space conversions for updating denoising results using VAE. \textit{\textbf{Thirdly}}, the ODI-oriented guidance on pixel space requires ERP$\leftrightarrow$TP transformation, which is time-consuming.
+Recent diffusion-based condition guidance PISR approaches~\cite{wang2022ddnm, kawar2022denoising, chung2023diffusion, fei2023generative, Rout_2023_psld, dkp_yang2024dynamic} leverage LR images as condition guidance during the sampling process.
+For the omnidirectional setting, OmniSSR~\cite{li2024omnissr} adapts planar-image generative priors for ODISR without training.
+While these methods demonstrate strong performance, they exhibit several critical limitations, as summarized in Tab.~\ref{tab:idea_comparison}.
+Among these, the following issues warrant particular attention. \textit{\textbf{First}}, they assume a linear and fully known degradation operator $\mathbf{A}$, which does not hold for real-world degradations that are typically nonlinear and unknown. \textit{\textbf{Second}}, condition guidance must be computed in the pixel space, necessitating repeated and computationally expensive latent-pixel space conversions via a VAE. \textit{\textbf{Third}}, the guidance on pixel space requires ERP$\leftrightarrow$TP transformation, which is time-consuming.